 Enter this harbourside hotel to find an impressive assortment of carefully curated artworks by the hotel’s previous owner, Chris Parkin; more than 160 original masterpieces can be found among the hotel’s elegant display cabinets.
 QT Wellington also features 163 designer rooms and apartments for extended stays, each decked out in plush bedding and Alice toiletries.
 Sophisticated, French-inspired restaurant, Hippopotamus, has a particularly good rare New Zealand wine menu, while neighbouring restaurant Hot Sauce dishes up Asian delights – including pulled pork baos and beef tataki.

 For a more independent stay, book the U Residence, a boutique apart-hotel directly across the street from the Te Papa Museum.
 Choose from a studio sleeping two up to a two-bedroom apartment, all with smart TVs with Netflix, fully equipped kitchens and washer/dryers, plus balconies overlooking the city.
 While there is no restaurant on-site, you can order a continental breakfast to your room, plus there’s off-street parking available for a fee.

-The Wellesley Boutique Hotel’s architectural history is just as remarkable as its chic, contemporary rooms.
-The neo-Georgian building in which the hotel resides was designed by architect Gary Young, and won several awards upon its completion in 1929.
-What was once the site of a gentlemen’s club is now a local heritage institution and luxurious hotel experience.
-The Wellesley Boutique Hotel consists of four elegant Deluxe Rooms, four ornate Executive Suites, four high-ceiling Classic Rooms, and a stylish Single Room.
+The Wellesley’s architectural history is just as remarkable as its chic, contemporary rooms.
+The neo-Georgian building was designed by architect Gary Young, and won several awards upon its completion in 1929.
+Once the site of a gentlemen’s club, it’s now a local heritage institution.
+Cosy up by the crackling fire during winter at the 1815 bar, serving breakfast, drinks and casual food – try the braised pork donut with caramelised onions and fried pickles.